Say Goodbye the Right Way: 12 Awesome Resignation Letter Formats!

 I am writing to give you my formal notice of decision to resign.
 I am grateful for the opportunity to work remotely on the job, and I am proud of the flexibility and freedom it has provided.

-I am resigning due to [Reason].
-I am willing to help with the transition.
-I wish you and the company the best of luck in the future.
+Due to [Reason], I am resigning.
+I am committed to aiding in the transition process.
+Wishing you and the company all the best in the future.

 Please let me know if there is anything else I can be of assistance in the transition, such as returning company property or transferring my login and access information.